Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    * The `id` or `name` parameter was not specified, was empty, the name contains invalid characters, or the user of the name doesn't exist."
    "403","* The non subreddit form of the URL was used and `r` was not specified or was empty.

-   * You don't have access to the subreddit you are operating on."
+   * You don't have permission.
-   "404","The subreddit specified by `r` does not exist.
+   * The target subreddit specified was empty" "404","The subreddit specified by `r` does not exist.
 A 'page not found' HTML document is also returned."

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_unfriend